Sedce/Thesis/README.md

 # Thesis
-An analysis of songs from musicians who committed suicide
+An analysis of songs from musicians